 I came to Michigan in 2014 knowing I wanted to study Classics.
 The Classical Studies department gave me everything I could want from a personalized educational experience while at a large public university.
 From my very first classes in Classical Civilizations, I had the opportunity to connect with professors and instructors, build relationships, and immerse myself fully in the history, literature and culture of the Ancient Romans and Greeks.

-I was very fortunate to have the opportunity to Study Abroad and also double major.
-The defining moment of my collegiate education most certainly was the opportunity to study abroad in Rome, where I had the opportunity to work on the Gabii Project and learn from leaders in the field (literally in the field!)
+I was very fortunate to have the opportunity to study abroad and also double major.
+The defining moment of my collegiate education most certainly was the opportunity to study abroad in Rome, where I had the opportunity to work on the Gabii Project and learn from leaders in the field (literally in the field!).
 Even though I was not an Archaeology student, I was welcomed and felt at home as I learned how to catalogue, excavate, and analyze material we found on site.
-The friendships and experiences I made on that experience will last a lifetime and I highly recommend either working on a dig or finding a Classical Studies study abroad program during your four years.
+The friendships I made and experiences I had on that trip will last a lifetime and I highly recommend either working on a dig or finding a Classical Studies study abroad program during your four years.